Sensual Appeal Blog may collect a share of sales or other compensation from the links on this page.

 The acidity level of the apple cider vinegar increases the overall acidity level in the stomach causing more irritation in the stomach.
 According to Karmel Allison, a phd in immunology, If you are considering treating h.pylori bacteria with Apple cider vinegar, then it is a bad idea.
 The h.pylori bacterium decreases the acid level of the stomach.

-And taking apple cider vinegar, thinking that it will replenish the acid levels of the stomach, is equally incorrect.
+And taking apple cider vinegar(not apple cider!), thinking that it will replenish the acid levels of the stomach, is equally incorrect.
 Because, the reduction in the acid levels isn’t the actual problem caused by h.pylori.
 In fact, h.pylori isn’t even affected by the high acid levels in ACV as it is highly acid tolerant.

 As for the studies in favor of using apple cider vinegar for H. Pylori: